dikortis/LetsTalkETC/Episodes/Episode_10.md

 **Christian Seberino:**
 okay and Roman why don't
-you say a little bit about yourself how you got into crypto currencies athyrium classics like then
+you say a little bit about yourself how you got into crypto currencies ethereum classics like then